 A directory of NFRC certified ratings is available at the NFRC website.
 The CEC default U-factors are contained in standards table 110.6-A, and the default SHGC values are contained in standards table 110.6-B in the Title 24 residential compliance manual.
 CEC default values are on the poor side of the performance range for windows.
 To get credit for advanced window features such as low-e (low-emissivity) coatings and thermal break frames, the window manufacturer must have the window tested, labeled, and certified according to NFRC procedures.

 Improved Window Performance

-With the 2008 Title 24 energy standards update, the U-factor has been reduced to 0.40 in all climate zones in prescriptive package D. This means there is less credit available for installing high performance windows that could be traded off or be used to avoid other measures, such as duct sealing and verification.
-However, choosing high performance windows that perform better than the prescriptive requirements can still earn significant credit through the performance method.
-In air-conditioning climates, choosing a window with an SHGC lower than 0.40 will reduce the cooling loads compared to the standard design.
+Choosing high performance windows that out-perform the prescriptive standard can still earn significant compliance credit through the performance method.
+In air-conditioning climates, choosing a window with an SHGC lower than 0.23 will reduce the cooling loads compared to the standard design.
 The magnitude of the impact will vary by climate zone; in mild coastal climates the benefit from reducing window U-factor will be smaller than in cold mountain climates.
 Computer compliance programs can be a useful tool to compare the impact of different windows and can help the designer determine when an investment in better windows is worthwhile.

 Several factors affect window performance.
 For windows with NFRC ratings, these performance features are accounted for in the U-factor and SHGC ratings: